Nord Stream 2: US announces more sanctions over pipeline | DW | 22.11.2021

 The United States on Monday imposed fresh sanctions on a company involved in the Nord Stream 2 gas pipeline between Russia and Germany.

-US Secretary of State Antony Blinken said the latest sanctions would be directed at a shipping company called Transadria and two vessels linked to the controversial project.
+US Secretary of State Antony Blinken said the latest sanctions would be directed at a shipping company called Transadria Ltd and its vessel The Marlin.

+Despite pressure from the Republican party, the Biden adminstration has not hit the main company that is finishing the pipeline with sanctions, instead insisting on the need to work with key ally Germany.

+The sanctions against Transadria come as part of a required report to Congress to take action against the pipeline.

 more to come...